Gizmon99/University/praca_inz/README.md

 3. The original data is quite messy with quite a bit of missing values (NaNs).
 It is required to go through the `data_preparation.ipynb` notebook to create the working data.
 The notebook also provides instruction on creating the train/validation/test splits.

 4. Set data, model and training configurations by appropriately modifying the `jsonnet` files under `configs/` directory.
-If You don't know what hyperparameters to choose, let the script do it for You, just run the optune.py script, using the following command:
+If You don't know what hyperparameters to choose, let the script do it for You, just run the optune.py script using the following command:
 ```
    python optune.py
 ```